What is Scan to BIM?

 2. Scan Planning

-Scan planning is setting parameters before the acquisition of a scan.
-It is important because, in today’s world, it is difficult to find existing BIM for buildings.
+Scan planning is setting parameters before the acquisition of a 3D scan.
+It is important because it is difficult to find existing design documentation for buildings.
 Hence, the optimization of scanning parameters can be beneficial.
 It includes identifying all the necessary attributes for scanning.
 Few types of parameters are listed below:

 - Space Resolution